SauhaardW/FitHub/doc/sprint0/process.md

 We host 2 scrum calls during the week(Monday 5pm-6pm Wednesday 8pm-9pm) to track our progress and discuss future responsibilities.

-Apart from the scrum calls, we will host occasional meetings on discord wherein difficulties pertaining to tasks will be resolved by team members.
+Apart from the scrum calls, we will host occasional meetings on discord wherein difficulties pertaining to tasks will be resolved by team members, if they cannot be easily resolved through text.

 Our first scrum call was held on 19th September, where we split the responsibilities for Sprint 0.
 In our second scrum call, 21st September,  we worked on the UI design of our application on Figma.